kitab-project-org/kitab-project-org.github.io/_pages/research/arabic-pasts-programmes/programme-2022.md

 The Memory of ʿUthmān b. ʿAffān and Marwanid Political Legitimacy \
 *Abdulla Hassan Haidar, University of Edinburgh*

-The Yemeni Zaydi sīra and its Function: the Case of Imam Yaḥyā Sharaf al-Dīn (d.
+The Yemeni Zaydi *Sīra* and its Function: the Case of Imam Yaḥyā Sharaf al-Dīn (d.
 965/1557)\
 *Ekaterina (Kate) Pukhovaia, The Van Leer Jerusalem Institute*

 {% endcapture %}